Budget Control Act of 2011 eliminates the Federal Direct Loan subsidy, effective July 1, 2012

 The Budget Control Act of 2011, signed into law on Aug.
 2, 2011, eliminates the Federal Direct Loan subsidy for graduate and professional students effective July 1, 2012.
 As a result, summer 2012 is the last term that graduate and professional students may be eligible to receive Federal Direct Subsidized loans, although they will continue to be able to receive unsubsidized loans.

-The Act also eliminates the upfront rebate for all Federal Direct Loans.
-Starting July 1, 2012, Federal Direct Subsidized and Unsubsidized loan disbursements will have a one percent origination fee, and Federal Direct PLUS loans will have a four percent origination fee applied at disbursement.
+Starting July 1, 2013, Federal Direct Subsidized and Unsubsidized loan disbursements will have a 1.051% origination fee, and Federal Direct PLUS loans will have a 4.204% origination fee applied at disbursement.

 Parent Loans are available to credit-worthy parents of dependent, undergraduate students and can be processed for up to the cost of attendance less any financial aid the student is receiving.
 Federal guidelines regulate the primary features of the PLUS Loan program, eligibility for borrowing and repayment terms.